Importation of Engines, Vehicles, Vessels and Machines

 Company: Means a person who:

-- (a) is engaged in the business of manufacturing engines, vehicles, vessels or machines in Canada;
+- (a) is engaged in the business of manufacturing vehicles, engines or equipment in Canada;

-- (b) is engaged in the business of selling to other persons, for the purpose of resale by those persons, engines, vehicles, vessels or machines obtained directly from a person described in paragraph (a) or the agent of such person; or
+- (b) is engaged in the business of selling to other persons, for the purpose of resale by those persons, vehicles, engines or equipment obtained directly from a person described in paragraph (a) or the agent of such a person; or

-- (c) imports any engine, vehicle, vessel or machine into Canada for the purpose of sale.
+- (c) imports any vehicle, engine or equipment into Canada for the purpose of sale.

 2. For further definitions and detailed description of the regulated engines, vehicles, vessels and machines, please refer to section 1 of the following regulations: